PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/MultiGameFossil.md

 ## Troubleshooting

 - If you forgot to load the backup save and thus have a game full of non-shiny fossils, DO NOT fly!
 Flying will overwrite the backup save causing you to lose all the fossils that were used.
-- When exiting Pokémon Home, you MUST select “exit without saving changes”.
+- When exiting Pokémon Home, you MUST select "exit without saving changes".
 If you exit saving changes, it will hard-save and wipe the backup save even if you made no changes!

 ***